Alain-T/AWS/JumpBox/README.md

 - Add to the route table "JumpBoxTest" the route :
   - 0.0.0.0/0 : "JumpBoxTest-IGW",
 - create a new route table "JumpBoxPrivate" in the VPC "JumpBoxTest",
-- in the "JumpBoxTest" VPC, create a security group named "JumpBox-SecurityGroup" accepting SSH from anywhere,
+- in the "JumpBoxTest" VPC, create a security group named "JumpBox-SecurityGroup" accepting SSH and all ICMP from anywhere,

-Instances Settings:
+Jumpbox Settings:
 - create an EC2 instance :
    - AMI: Amazon Linux,
    - Network : "JumpBoxTest",